 Have your contributions made a difference?

-Tangible contributions can be one of the strongest arguments in the arsenal of anyone looking to make a valid claim for a pay rise - particularly if they are backed by corresponding facts and figures.
+Tangible contributions can be one of the strongest arguments in the arsenal of anyone asking themselves if they deserve a pay rise - particularly if corresponding facts and figures back them.

 If you have brought in substantial business and were the primary reason for such a deal getting finalised, you will likely have a large bargaining chip to play with.